 Single supplement on single travellers only (payable in advance).
 Alcoholic drinks, soft drinks.
 Deluxe room upgrade (cost per room per night including 6% SST) - Room nr 1: US$ 56 , Room nrs 2 & 3: US$ 45.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 How to get there:

 The resort is located just off the northern shore of Mabul Island, which is a 40 minute speedboat ride from the port of Semporna.
 Seaventures provide return transfers from Tawau Airport to Semporna and Mabul.

 Scheduled transfer time from Seaventures to Tawau Airport is available at 11:00 hrs and 14:00 hrs.
-Please plan 3 hours between resort departure and flight departure time.
+Transfer assumes a minimum of 2 persons.
+There will be a single traveler surcharge to be paid in advance if you are planning to take the first transfer of the day at 11:00 hrs.
+No single traveler surcharge for transfer at 14:00 hrs.
+Please ask us for a quotation.
+Please plan 4 hours between resort departure and flight departure time.

 Note that special transfers can be arranged for groups.
 Individuals/couples can arrange private transfers at additional cost.
 For more information see our Sipadan resorts section.
 Flight information changes frequently.
 You are responsible for booking the correct flights.

 Groups of 9 guests or more - 1 extra person can join free of charge.

 If this is your only planned visit to Malaysian Borneo then we strongly recommend that you consider a 2 night add-on stay at the Sepilok Nature Resort, Sandakan in Sabah, to allow you to witness the not-to-be-missed jungle adventures with orang utans.